WordPress/gutenberg/packages/block-editor/README.md

 <a name="BlockBreadcrumb" href="#BlockBreadcrumb">#</a> **BlockBreadcrumb**

-Block breadcrumb component, displaying the label of the block.
-If the block descends from a root block, a button is displayed enabling the user to select the root block.
+Block breadcrumb component, displaying the hierarchy of the current block selection as a breadcrumb.

-_Parameters_

--   _props.clientId_ `string`: Client ID of block.

 _Returns_